-Application forms are available from most staffed railway stations, online at ptv.vic.gov.au, by calling the PTV call centre on 1800 800 007 or from the PTV Hubs.
-Forms can be processed and PTV ID cards issued at most staffed railway stations and PTV Hubs.
+Application forms for PTV School Student ID cards and Student Passes are available online at ptv.vic.gov.au, PTV Hubs listed at the back of this manual or by calling the PTV call centre on 1800 800 007.

+Forms can be processed and Student Pass or PTV ID cards issued at most staffed railway stations and PTV Hubs.
+A \$9 processing fee applies.